aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/randomness.md

 ## Resource `BlockRandomness`

 The block-level randomness seed.
-It's updated at the beginning of every block.
+It's updated by BlockMetadata transaction at the beginning of the execution of every block.

 <pre><code><b>struct</b> <a href="randomness.md#0x1_randomness_BlockRandomness">BlockRandomness</a> <b>has</b> drop, key